 He argues that many kids have poor math skills because they are discouraged from developing an intuitive sense of number.

-And for research-based activities that may boost your child's spatial skills, see my article "Improving spatial skills in children and teens: Evidence-based activities and tips."
+And for research-based activities that may boost your child's spatial skills, see this article.

 Kids show greater motivation and perform better when they get to choose what they do (Iyengar and Lepper 1999).

 Well—that’s true for some American kids, anyway.
 It turns out